KettleKiller/RandomSong-Plugin-For-UltimakerCura/README.md

 ## Installation

-1. Download the plugin zip file from this [GitHub repository](https://github.com/rodrigomauricio/cura_random_song_plugin).
+1. Download the plugin file from this [GitHub repository](https://github.com/rodrigomauricio/cura_random_song_plugin).
-2. Unzip the .py file to the scripts at `C:\Program Files\Ultimaker Cura {Cura version}\share\cura\plugins\PostProcessingPlugin\scripts`.
+2. move the RandomSongs.py file to the folder `C:\Program Files\Ultimaker Cura {Cura version}\share\cura\plugins\PostProcessingPlugin\scripts`.
-3. Open Cura and activate the plugin in the "Extensions" menu.
+3. Open Cura and activate the plugin in the "Extensions,Post Processing" menu.

 ## Usage